Review of the Official Ubuntu Book, Second Edition (2007)

 Whos the book for?

-People new to Ubuntu, people moving from Windows, School Administrators
+People new to Ubuntu, people moving from Windows, School Administrators all fit

-down your system or messing with the kernel than you should stick to
+or messing with the kernel than you should stick to online help.
+However I

-online help.
-However I bought the book to show to others and promote
+bought the book to show to others and promote Ubuntu as a viable and successful

-Ubuntu as a viable and successful alternative to Mac OS X and Windows -
+alternative to Mac OS X and Windows - it gives a great impression of the project

-I also bought it to support Ubuntu financially.
+and it’s success to date and I also bought it to support Ubuntu financially.

 My Rating: 8.5/10